 Stop for a cookie break – you are halfway done!
 See, that was easy.

 You now are ready to cut and tie your blanket.
 Here is where your yardstick comes in handy.
 Lay it at the top edge of the corners and then put in a few pins just to mark how high up you are going to cut the fringes.
 Do that all the way around.
 All done!
 Now we are going to start cutting.

-Cut the fringe.
 You are going to make the cuts for the fringe approximately every 1-1/2″ to 2″.
-If you’re on the OCD side, you can measure and pin them to get it exactly, but I’ve done so many of these, I just eyeball it.
+If you prefer to be more exact, you can measure and pin them to get it exactly, but I’ve done so many of these, I just eyeball it.
 See, some are a smidge fatter than others, but I don’t think a 3 year old is going to care one way or the other.
 Don’t forget to pull out the pins!
 I did that once and I stuck myself the first time I went to use the blanket!

 Okay baby, it’s KNOT time.
 There are several different types of knots and loops you can use.
 They all look pretty and it’s just a matter of personal preference which one you prefer.
 Try each one and see what you like best.

 These are the overhand knots.
 I think they are prettier with the contrasting fabic, but they are kind of a bugger to tie.
 You just curl it around in a circle and pull it the end through the hole, kind of like with a bread bag.
 Then pull it gently to even it out.
 You want pretty, fluffy knots, not hard, tight ones.

 These knots are the ones I prefer.
 You just tie them in basically a square knot.
 Just like when you start to tie your shoes, only you do it twice so it doesn’t come undone.